Dairy-Free Sour Cream

 - Cover and refrigerate at least 30 minutes (preferably longer) before using.

-- Gently Combine the coconut cream and lemon juice.
-If the cream is too thick or hard to combine, add filtered water as needed to achieve the right consistency.
+- Gently combine the coconut cream and lemon juice.
+If the cream is too hard to combine, place in a microwaveable-safe bowl and heat a few seconds, just until softened NOT melted!
 Taste and add more lemon juice if needed.
 Stir in the pinch of salt.
 Cover and refrigerate at least 30 minutes.

 Nutritional information is approximate and may vary.